josesahad/books-api/README.md

-# A single Go app to collect books data
+# A simple Go app to collect books data

 ## To add a new book
 curl http://localhost:8080/books \